-As can be seen in the Motor Car Notices were all defined by shape.
+As can be seen in FIG 2 the Motor Car Notices were all defined by shape.
 While the ‘motor notice’ diamond was intended to bear text, the other three were defined by shape alone and subtly demonstrated a transfer of power in the place of the motor car relative to other road users.
 The signs reflected the Motor Car Act itself in that they worked on a quid-pro-quo of applying controls while favouring motoring.
 The red prohibition disc and the white speed limit ring applied the controls.
 On the other hand, the ‘speed warning’ red, open triangle did quite the opposite.
 It was placed fifty yards ahead of any one of three hazards stated in the Act - ‘dangerous corners, cross roads and precipitous places’.
 However, as the sign was not specific, it was left to the motorist to gauge which lay ahead.
 In this respect its designers seem to have taken their cue from the CTC’s equally vague boards of 1902.
 But, by being erected to state legislated specification by local government for the benefit of motorists who formed a tiny minority of road users, rather than by the specialist organisations that represented them, the sign legally enshrined the idea that what constituted hazards on the public highway were those perceived by motorists, not road users in general.

 In considering their design, the simplicity of the Motor Car Notices was impressive.
 Relying on shape alone three of the four needed no text and were easily memorised, which might not have been the case with the more numerous pictograms that the AC’s caution boards presented.
 This allowed the government not to feel obliged to educate drivers to read the signs and it was largely left to word-of-mouth and motoring-related publications to inform motorists as to their meanings.
 Such was the ubiquity and simplicity of the signs that they disseminated to the public at large.
 The ‘speed warning’ triangle was quickly picked up as a symbol of caution, whether applied to motoring or not, particularly once it became the emblem of the National Safety First Association.

 Whatever the merits and implications of the Motor-Car Notices, the Act was not prescriptive in their application, allowing clubs to continue to erect signs to their own specifications.
 The UK state authorities, no matter what their political persuasion, were far from comfortable in taking control and only did so through pressure of circumstance.
 The cost of commissioning and erecting Motor Car Notices, merely for the benefit of motorists, was often objectionable to County Councils, which were only too happy to have clubs provide signage.
 Club signs were many and varied; often they made reference to the shapes of the Motor Car Notices, but few revived the idea of the pictograms that had been part of the AC’s short-lived 1902-3 initiative.
+FIG 3

 In spite of these developments, in 1904 the CTC still had by far the most presence on the road in terms of signs, rising to about 4500.
 However, the CTC was entering a period of crisis, its membership was dropping rapidly and many of its most wealthy members were changing allegiance to motor clubs.
 The club was divided as to whether or not it should expand its remit, but in 1906 it was irrevocably decided that it could not.
 In 1900 membership was 56,147; in 1907 - 27,617; in 1914 - 14,569.